 MAGNUM - 2018 Hirsch 'East Ridge' Estate Pinot Noir

-The East Ridge Estate Pinot Noir is produced from some of the oldest and finest vines at Hirsch.
-Exceptionally low-yielding, they produce a structured and powerful wine, with fantastic concentration and fruit.
-The 2018 vintage is true to this expression, with a notably sappy, intensely fruited quality.
+The East Ridge Pinot Noir is produced from some of the oldest and finest vines at Hirsch.
+Exceptionally low-yielding, they produce a structured and powerful wine.
+The 2018 East Ridge is notable for the sappy fruit that perfectly balances this vineyard’s tannins.
+One of our most cellar-worthy wines, we recommend holding this for a few years.

 The East Ridge is one of the most unique sections of the Hirsch Vineyard.
 Planted in sections dating from 1990, 1998 and 2013, it is a topographically distinct micro-site within the Hirsch Vineyard, beginning at an elevation of 1,600 feet, before sloping steeply into our eastern canyon.
 Fog gathers in the canyon at night, and during the day the cool ocean breezes circulate amongst the vines.
 However it is often the first place the fog burns off in the morning, making it a relatively protected site.